Ayeshahissam/Rise-in-Rust-Bootcamp/Installing Project.md

 cargo run

 ## Usage
-Once the project is installed and running, follow the on-screen instructions to interact with the inventory management system.
-Use the menu options to add, delete, edit, or generate reports for products in the inventory.
+Once RustyGoods is installed and running, you can interact with it through the on-screen menu.
+Utilize the menu options to perform tasks such as adding, deleting, editing, or generating reports for products within the inventory.

 ## Contributing
-Contributions are welcome!
-If you'd like to contribute to RustyGoods, please fork the repository, make your changes, and submit a pull request.
+Contributions to RustyGoods are welcome!
+If you're interested in contributing, please fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+RustyGoods is licensed under the MIT License.

+Repository Name: Rise-in-Rust-bootcamp
+Username: Ayeshahissam